Dens Park: Potential development / relocation

-In June 2022, Dundee would move their day-to-day operations away from Dens Park and into Dundee and Angus College's Gardyne Campus.
+In June 2022, Dundee moved their day-to-day operations away from Dens Park and into Dundee and Angus College's Gardyne Campus located in the south-east of the city with the intent to improve the sports facilities there, although revised plans for the Camperdown stadium were released both around the same time and at the end of 2023.

+Other uses

 Greyhound racing

 In 1932 Dundee FC agreed a lease with the Dundee Greyhound Racing Company Ltd for a period of ten years for a nominal capital of £25,000.
 The first night of greyhound racing took place on 9 November 1932 with grass having replaced the existing cinder running track and the main grandstand was fitted out with a glass front to allow patrons the ability to watch racing in all weathers.
 This new facility also contained a refreshment counter and a totalisator booth.
 A large totalisator board was erected on the Dens Road side of the ground.